Global Learning and Discovery

 Students at the Marin City location constructed a cookstove in two hours and performed their first burn in April.
 They also used organic biochar compost donated by WM EarthCare Landscape Center in two garden beds and will be testing how the biochar enhanced compost impacts growing time and crop yields.

-West Marin Compost is participating in the challenge, providing biochar to participants to augment the quantities produced by their cookstoves so students can begin testing the impacts of biochar which is added to compost used in garden plots.
+West Marin Compost participated in the challenge, providing biochar to participants to augment the quantities produced by their cookstoves so students can test the impacts of biochar when it is added to compost used in garden plots.